 COLLAGE WORKSHOP

 Design practice Raivio&Bumann commissioned us to facilitate a participatory workshop for children and young people as part of their placemaking project in Meri-Rastila, East Helsinki.
-We invited the local youth to imagine their dream neighborhood through collages.
+We invited the local youth to imagine their dream neighbourhood through collages.

 Local youth shared their insights into the best places to play and hang out in the neighborhood as part of our workshop in the Meri-Rastila Block Party.